-To be honest, there isn’t much of a difference between a flat-screen and a curved-screen television; they’re not that dissimilar.
+To be honest, there isn’t much of a difference between a curved tv and a flat tv; they’re not that dissimilar.

 However, there are a few minor differences to consider to demonstrate that this article will compare the two types of televisions.